sergz72/cache/README.md

 7. flushall
 8. del
 9. dbsize
-10. select db_number (db_number parameter is ignored) - application supports only one db.
+10. hset key key1 value1 [key2 value2]...
+11. hget key map_key
+12. hgetall key
+13. hdel key map_key1 [map_key2]...
+14. select db_name - **db_name can be string**.
-11. config get save -> always returns ""
+15. config get save -> always returns ""
-12. config get appendonly -> always returns "no"
+16. config get appendonly -> always returns "no"
+17. save - saves ONLY CURRENT db to xzipped file with name = database name

+**Non standard commands**
+1. createdb db_name -> creates db if it does not exist, returns an error otherwise
+2. loaddb db_name -> tries to load db from file if required, returns an error if file does not exist

 **Application can be started in the following modes:**
 1. Server mode